Hôtel de Ville, Paris: Reconstruction

 Reconstruction of City Hall lasted from 1873 through 1892 (19 years) and was directed by architects Théodore Ballu and Édouard Deperthes, who had won the public competition for the building's reconstruction.
 The plan entailed the removal of the ruins, and the construction of a completely new building, with a central façade replicating the original 16th-century French Renaissance building.
 The side wings replicated those of the 1830-40s, but wider.
 The building was 50 m high at its highest point.

 Behind the façades, the interior was based on an entirely new design, with ceremonial rooms lavishly decorated in the 1880s style.
-Ballu also designed the Church of La Trinité in the 9th arrondissement and the belfry of the town hall of the 1st arrondissement, opposite the Louvre's east façade.
+Ballu also designed the Church of the Holy Trinity in the 9th arrondissement and the belfry of the town hall of the 1st arrondissement, opposite the Louvre's east façade.
 He also restored the Saint-Jacques Tower, a Gothic church tower in a square 150 m to the west of the Hôtel de Ville.